Data protection policy, procedures and guidelines

 Data controller is a body that processes information about living people.
 The data controller must be in a position to control the contents and use of a personal data file.
-The GAHS is a data controller, but so also are Membership secretary, PRO, Secretary, Webmaster and President.
+The GAHS is a data controller, but so also are Membership Secretary, PRO, Secretary, Webmaster and President.

 Data processor is a body that processes personal data on behalf of a data controller.
-This could be a payroll company contracted to handle the payroll.

 Processing means performing any operation or set of operations on data, comprising: